 Get our timely takes on some of the biggest challenges facing people and the planet.
 Sign up now.

-Want to learn more about some of the issues being discussed at COP27?
-In this last section of the guide, we’ve curated key resources to help you stay informed on six of the most important issues at the climate conference.
+Want to learn more about some of the issues being discussed at COP28?
+In this last section of the guide, we’ve curated articles and videos on the most important issues at this year's climate conference.

 Adapting to a Changing Climate in Europe